BoilerplateMVC/Marionette-Require-Boilerplate-Lite/README.markdown

 DesktopController.js
 --------------------
-   DesktopController.js is almost identical to MobileController, except that instead of showing a `MobileHeaderView` in the `headerRegion`, we rather predictably show a `DesktopHeaderView`.
+   DesktopController.js is almost identical to MobileController, except that instead of showing a `MobileHeaderView` in the `headerRegion`, we rather predictably show a `HeaderView`.
 Again, note that this parallel DesktopController/MobileController is just one way that an application could handle the differences between a mobile and desktop version of an application.
 There are many, many other ways this could be done, so don't let this get in your way if it's not exactly what you're after.

 WelcomeView.js